kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 The deployment creates a replacement for `pod-b` called `pod-e`.
 However, not there are not enough resources in the cluster to schedule `pod-e`.
-So, the drain  then the drain will block.
+So, the drain will again block.
 The cluster may end up in this
 state:

 |    node-1 *drained*  |       node-2        |       node-3       | *no node*          |